eaglex12/medical-analysis--LLM/README.md

 2. **Download the JSON File:**

-   - Use the provided script to download the necessary JSON file.
+   - Use the provided script to download the necessary list of sample queries from the URL given in Job Description.
 Run the following command:
      ```bash
      python download_queries.py
      ```